-Multiple Time Frame Analysis
+Multiple Time-frame Analysis

 Multiple time frames analysis equals using 2 chart time frames to trade stock indices - a shorter one used for trading & a longer one to check trend.

 If the long-term market direction supports the direction of the smaller time frame then the probability of being profitable is greatly increased.
 This is because even if you makes mistake the long term trend will eventually save you.
-Also if you trade with direction of the market, then mostly you will be on the winning side, this is what this analysis is about.
+Also if you trade with direction of the market, then mostly you will be on the winning side, this is what this market analysis is about.

 Examples of how each type of trader uses multiple Stock Indices time frames analysis strategy: